fio-ben-TER2013/WWWConference/README.md

 ##Create Conference :

 	Click on "Manage Conferences".
 Here you can manage your conferences and create a new one.
+	By default, an event without dateStart or dateEnd, have the current date with one hour duration.
 	Main Page >  Manage Conferences > fill out "Import SWC Ontology" and "Sparql Config" > Process Import

 ##Delete Conference :